varunlimaye1771/Potato_Tech_SOI_Submission/README.md

 > Credits: Rudra

 ### Assembly, Setup and Calibration Instructions
 - Arrange the components as shown in the circuit diagram and complete the necessary connections.
+The circuit diagrams and Arduino Bluetooth Controller app screenshots can be found in the Wiki section of our repository.
 - Connect the Arduino board to the laptop, disconnect the tx and rx pins of the bluetooth module and upload the code.
 - Disconnect the Arduino board from laptop and connect the tx and rx pins of bluetooth module.
 - Turn the switch on, connect the bluetooth module with phone.